-9.1 Business that can be dealt with at a council meeting
+Business that can be dealt with at a council meeting

-- 9.1.1 The council must not consider business at a meeting of the council: - (a) unless a councillor has given notice of the business, as required by clause 3.6.1, and - (b) unless notice of the business has been sent to the councillors in accordance with clause 3.4.1 in the case of an ordinary meeting or clause 3.5.1 in the case of an extraordinary meeting called in an emergency. - 9.1.2 Clause 9.1.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the council, or - (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 9.2.4, is a matter or topic put to the meeting by way of a mayoral minute, or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council.
+- 9.1 The council must not consider business at a meeting of the council: - (a) unless a councillor has given notice of the business, as required by clause 3.10, and - (b) unless notice of the business has been sent to the councillors in accordance with clause 3.7 in the case of an ordinary meeting or clause 3.9 in the case of an extraordinary meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the council, or - (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 9.9, is a matter or topic put to the meeting by way of a mayoral minute, or

-- 9.1.3 Despite clause 9.1.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.1.4 A motion moved under clause 9.1.3 (a) can be moved without notice.
-Despite clause 10.7, only the mover of a motion referred to in clause 9.1.3 (a) can speak to the motion before it is put. - 9.1.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 9.1.3 (b)
+- (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council. - 9.3 Despite clause 9.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.4 A motion moved under clause 9.3(a) can be moved without notice.
+Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 9.3(b).

-9.2 Mayoral minutes
+Mayoral minutes

-- 9.2.1 Subject to clause 9.2.4, if the mayor is the chairperson at a meeting of the council, the mayor may, by minute signed by the mayor, put to the meeting without notice any matter or topic that is within the jurisdiction of the council, or of which the council has official knowledge. - 9.2.2 A mayoral minute, when put to a meeting, takes precedence over all business on the council's agenda for the meeting.
-The chairperson (but only if the chairperson is the mayor) may move the adoption of a mayoral minute without the motion being seconded. - 9.2.3 A recommendation made in a mayoral minute put by the mayor is, so far as it is adopted by the council, a resolution of the council. - 9.2.4 A mayoral minute must not be used to put without notice matters that are routine and not urgent, or matters for which proper notice should be given because of their complexity.
-For the purpose of this clause, a matter will be urgent where it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.2.5 Where a mayoral minute makes a recommendation which, if adopted, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan, it must identify the source of funding for the expenditure that is the subject of the recommendation.
+- 9.6 Subject to clause 9.9, if the mayor is the chairperson at a meeting of the council, the mayor may, by minute signed by the mayor, put to the meeting without notice any matter or topic that is within the jurisdiction of the council, or of which the council has official knowledge. - 9.7 A mayoral minute, when put to a meeting, takes precedence over all business on the council's agenda for the meeting.
+The chairperson (but only if the chairperson is the mayor) may move the adoption of a mayoral minute without the motion being seconded. - 9.8 A recommendation made in a mayoral minute put by the mayor is, so far as it is adopted by the council, a resolution of the council. - 9.9 A mayoral minute must not be used to put without notice matters that are routine and not urgent or matters for which proper notice should be given because of their complexity.
+For the purpose of this clause, a matter will be urgent where it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.10 Where a mayoral minute makes a recommendation which, if adopted, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan, it must identify the source of funding for the expenditure that is the subject of the recommendation.
 If the mayoral minute does not identify a funding source, the council must defer consideration of the matter, pending a report from the general manager on the availability of funds for implementing the recommendation if adopted.